openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

 Otherwise, the first argument to :ref:`ref-bbsetup-command-init` can be:

--  A generic configuration ID in the registry.
+-  A Configuration Template ID in the registry.
--  A path to a generic configuration file on a local disk.
+-  A path to a Configuration Template file on a local disk.
--  An HTTP URI to the generic configuration file.
+-  An HTTP URI to the Configuration Template file.

 The choices made during the bare ``bitbake-setup init`` command can also be passed directly on the command-line, for example::